Contact:

 Thank you for your interest in Black Gold: A History of Texas Oil Boomtowns.
 We put a lot of effort into using trustworthy sources and providing the most accurate information.
-This site contains two lists:
+This site contains three lists:

-1. Items used in the exhibit
+1. Materials used in the exhibit

 2. Image permissions

-Items Used in the Exhibit
+Materials Used in the Exhibit

 About Electra, Texas.
 City of Electra.
 Wayback Machine.